 Commentary by Jack Kelley

-“I believe in God the Father Almighty Creator of Heaven and Earth and in Jesus Christ, his Son, our Lord; Who was conceived by the Holy Ghost, born of the Virgin Mary, suffered under Pontius Pilate, was crucified, dead, and buried; He descended into hell; the third day he rose again from the dead; He ascended into heaven, sitteth at the right hand of God the Father Almighty” (Excerpt from the Apostle’s Creed).
+“I believe in God the Father Almighty Creator of Heaven and Earth and in Jesus Christ, his Son, our Lord; Who was conceived by the Holy Ghost, born of the Virgin Mary, suffered under Pontius Pilate, was crucified, dead, and buried; He descended into hell; the third day he rose again from the dead; He ascended into heaven, sitteth at the right hand of God the Father Almighty”

-I’ve heard this teaching a number of times, and I’m convinced there are several problems with it.
+I’ve heard this teaching several times, and I’m convinced there are several problems with it.
 The verse her friends were referring to is 2 Cor.
 5:21, “God made Him who had no sin to be sin for us so that in Him we might become the righteousness of God.”
-Jesus bore the penalty for every sin mankind ever had or ever would commit as if He Himself was guilty of them all.
+Jesus bore the penalty for every sin humanity ever had or ever would commit as if He Himself was guilty of them all.
 This took place on the cross during the last three hours of His suffering that ended with His death.
 Becoming sin for us is what made God turn away from Him, taking the light from the world, and it’s what caused Him to say, My God, My God why have you forsaken me?
 (Matt.
 27:45-46).

 Taking on the sin of the world caused a separation between the Father and the Son that had never occurred before, and while Jesus had steeled Himself against the physical abuse He was suffering, He was not prepared for that.
 It’s the only part of the whole ordeal He couldn’t bear in silence.